From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 Postcard of Courtland Beach in Omaha.

-To assist in this effort the land company began building small homes nearby for the factory workers.
+To assist in this effort, the land company began building small homes nearby for the factory workers.
 Essentially a company town, it had dozens of houses ready to go by the time the businesses began building large industrial factories.
-The nearby Beechwood School had been established a few years earlier and was later joined by Sherman School which was there to help educate the children of the area’s workforce.
+The nearby Beechwood School had been established a few years earlier and was later joined by Sherman School, which was there to help educate the children of the area’s workforce.

 1888 newspaper photo of Sherman School courtesy of North Omaha History.

-Businesses in the area included Barber Asphalt Paving Company, Adamant Wall Plaster, Omaha Cereal Company, Omaha Wagon Works and Monitor Hard Plastics.
+Businesses in the area included Barber Asphalt Paving Company, Adamant Wall Plaster, Omaha Cereal Company, Omaha Wagon Works, and Monitor Hard Plastics.
 Other companies included the East Omaha Box Company and Marks’ Brothers Saddlery Company.
 Business was good and the district grew exponentially.
-It was during the 1890s that area first began being referred to as East Omaha.
+It was during the 1890s that the area first began being referred to as East Omaha.

 Photo of the Omaha Box Company in East Omaha.
 This building still stands.
 Courtesy of North Omaha History.